 Main boat dock in Panajachel

-You can even take private transport to Pana from Chiapas, Mexico!
-That’s how we traveled over the border into Guatemala — you can read all about that in this guide: San Cristobal de Las Casas to Panajachel.
+You can also take private transport to Panajachel from Chiapas, Mexico!
+That’s how we traveled over the border from San Cristobal de Las Casas into Guatemala.

-Pana is the gateway town of Lake Atitlán — most travelers come through here.
+Panajachel, also affectionately referred to as “Pana,” is the gateway town of Lake Atitlán, and most travelers transit through it.

 Once you’re in Pana, you can go paragliding (reserve ahead), sunrise kayaking, shopping for textiles on Calle Santander, and more.
 The butterfly reserve nearby is a beautiful place to visit.

-You should also try to squeeze in a day trip to Santa Catarina Palopó (exceptional for its painted houses) and San Antonio Palopó (renown for its pottery and ceramic artisans) — both are but a 10-15 minute tuk-tuk ride away.
+You should also try to squeeze in a day trip to Santa Catarina Palopó (exceptional for its painted houses) and San Antonio Palopó (renowned for its pottery and ceramic artisans) — both are about a 10 to 15-minute tuk-tuk ride away.

-I would recommend staying overnight and spending one full day in Panajachel exploring its environs.
+I would recommend staying overnight and spending one full day in Panajachel exploring.

 Best Hotels by Budget: